shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-configuration-location.md

 Now your pipeline configuration should work as expected from the new location.

-Note: If you're using SG Desktop, you'll need to navigate out of your project and then click on the project icon again in order to reload the pipeline configuration from its new location.
+{% include info title="Note" content="If you're using SG Desktop, you'll need to navigate out of your project and then click on the project icon again in order to reload the pipeline configuration from its new location." %}